Kobe Bryant Dead at 41: Dwyane Wade, Drake and More Stars Pay Tribute

 A source confirms to E!
 News that the Los Angeles Lakers legend died in a helicopter crash on Sunday morning in Calabasas, California.
 Kobe, who was 41, shares four daughters with wife Vanessa Bryant.
 According to reports from KABC-TV and TMZ, Kobe was one of five people killed in the crash, which is now under investigation.

 As news of his tragic death emerged on Sunday, the world took to social media to react to the heartbreaking news.
-Among those mourning Kobe's death is basketball star Scottie Pippen who tweeted, "I'm stunned.
+Among the stars mourning Kobe's death is fellow basketball legend Scottie Pippen who tweeted to his followers, "I'm stunned.
 Words can't even come close to describing it.
 Just an incredibly sad and tragic day."

 "I hope this isn't true man!!!"
 Tristan Thompson tweeted Sunday.
 "Not Kobe."